winitzki/scall/tutorial/programming_dhall.md

 The hash value will remain the same as long as the normal form of the final evaluated expression remains the same.
 This form of hashing is known as **semantic hashing**.

-The Dhall executable will cache all frozen imports in the local filesystem, using the SHA256 semantic hash value as part of the file name.
+The Dhall interpreter will cache all frozen imports in the local filesystem, using the SHA256 semantic hash value as part of the file name.
 This makes importing libraries faster.

 #### Import alternatives